nightowl886/Patient-Survey/README.md

 This project is inspired by a tutorial from **Data Wizardry**.

-Since the original dataset download link used in the tutorial is no longer available, I sourced official datasets directly from **CMS Hospital Cost Report (HCRIS)** and the **HCAHPS dataset** to begin the analysis.
+Since the original dataset download link used in the tutorial is no longer available, I sourced official datasets directly from **CMS Hospital Cost Report (HCRIS)** and the **HCAHPS dataset** .

-My main purpose is to explore how satisfied patients are with their hospitals in the United States.
-By leveraging these reliable public sources, the project remains reproducible and highlights adaptability when facing unavailable resources.
+My goal is to explore patient satisfaction with hospitals in the United States.
+By leveraging these reliable public sources, the project remains reproducible and demonstrates adaptability when facing unavailable resources.

 ---